ajserrano9310/Spring2020-Spreadsheet/Spreadsheet/SpreadsheetGUITests/README.txt

     cell contents.
     - The reason why we decided to use WASD for movement instead of the arrow keys is because the arrow keys were already been used for moving the scroll bars.

+9. Unit Testing.

+- Most of the testing was done when running the GUI visually.
+For instance, checking if values were recalculating; if we could open more than one spreadsheet window; if the spreadsheet was giving errors when the cell name did not exist or if it was a circular exception.
+In addition, if the spreadsheet was saving and loading files correctly.
+We created a new file, wrote some values, saved, and then opened a new one next to the first and checked if both were equal, and if values were being placed in the correct cells.
+- Some testing can be found in the SpreadsheetGUITests.cs document.